-There is nothing like the familiar foods of home.
+There is nothing like the familiar Michigan hometown foods where you grew up.
 If you have spent any time in Michigan, you will find many posts for our love of UP Pasties, Faygo RedPop, BetterMade potato chips, and Vernor’s ginger ale.
 That is only the beginning.
 Michigan has unique and tasty varieties of comfort food dishes originating from Michigan’s Upper Peninsula to the Ohio and Indiana border.
 We hit upon some of the top delicacies that the Great Lakes State loves to enjoy from many of our own hometowns.

 #1 Win Schuler’s Bar Scheeze